This Discussion channel is currently closed.

 Bootstrap_10213502188883258

-Ashley Conner almost 6 years ago
+Ashley Conner over 6 years ago

 yes please take into consideration the time and effort Deuel county put into honoring the 3 miles setback from Lake Cochrane.